ifgovh/Anomalous-diffusion-dynamics-of-SGD/README.md

 ## PBS

-If you have PBS system, you can simply run the script /PBS_script/all_in_on.sh but you have to change the directory in code accordingly.
+If you have a PBS system, you can simply run the script /PBS_script/all_in_on.sh but you have to change the directory in code accordingly.

 ## Plot